 Stella & Dot

 ART collaborated with boutique jewellery company, Stella & Dot, for Autism Awareness Month in both 2016 and 2017.
-S&D representative Sarah Allmond, mother of a young autistic boy, kindly hosted an event on 23rd March to raise awareness of the condition and the work of ART, and donated raffle prize and a percentage of profits on the evening.
+S&D representatives Sarah Hudd and Sarah Allmond, mothers of young autistic boys, kindly hosted events to raise awareness of the condition and the work of ART, and donated raffle prizes and a percentage of profits on the evenings.

 Cambridge University RAG